Skip to content

 }],

-"assertionMethod": ["did:web:auth.idtoken.id3.eu#key-1"],
+"assertionMethod": ["did:web:auth.idtokenseal.id3.eu#key-1"],

-"authentication": ["did:web:auth.idtoken.id3.eu#key-1"]
+"authentication": ["did:web:auth.idtokenseal.id3.eu#key-1"]

 }

-IDToken publishes credential issuer metadata at /.well-known/openid-credential-issuer, following the OpenID for Verifiable Credential Issuance (OID4VCI) specification.
+IDToken Seal publishes credential issuer metadata at /.well-known/openid-credential-issuer, following the OpenID for Verifiable Credential Issuance (OID4VCI) specification.
 This allows OID4VCI-compatible wallets to discover:

 • Which credential types are available